Title

 Bacillus thuringiensis var. kurstaki is highly recommended for management of cankerworms where possible.
 For optimal control, apply Btk when caterpillars are less than ½ inch long, about 10 days after egg hatch.

-Synthetic insecticides (Table 2) are recommended when caterpillars are greater than ½ inch long and extensive defoliation already has occurred.
+Synthetic insecticides (Table 2) are recommended when caterpillars are greater than ½ inch long and extensive defoliation has already occurred.

 Table 1.
 Biorational pesticide products for cankerworm control.